sanjay-namdeo/notes/spring/spring-security.md

 ### Authentication
 1. Implement an `authentication filter` to issue JWT to users sending credentials,
-2. Implement an `authorization filter` to validate requests containing JWTS,
+2. Implement an `authorization filter` to validate requests containing JWT,
 3. Create a custom implementation of UserDetailsService to help Spring Security loading user-specific data in the framework,
 4. Extend the `WebSecurityConfigurerAdapter` class to customize the security framework to our needs.